got-reload/got-reload/README.md

 ## Can I support the development of this tool?

 Yes!
+We appreciate stars, watchers, feedback, and, of course, pull requests!
+A PR need not necessarily be code, of course; it could be documentation, or something else.
+Whatever itch you care to scratch.

-You can sponsor one of the two developers:
+You can also sponsor the developers:

 - Larry Clapp [@theclapp](https://github.com/sponsors/theclapp)
 - Chris Waldon [@whereswaldon](https://github.com/sponsors/whereswaldon)

-We also appreciate stars, watchers, and feedback!